SeboLab/vector-robot/README.md

 * `/proximity`: `Proximity` message containing information with the robot's proximity to obstacles
 * `/status`: `RobotStatus` message with information about the robot's sensors and position
 * `/touch`: `Touch` message with the state and raw touch value of the robot's touch sensor

+**Camera required**

+Enable publishing to these topics by specifying the `--camera` flag when launching the core ROS node

 * `/camera`: ROS `Image` representation of the robot's front-facing camera.
 Use `cv_bridge` to decode this message into a OpenCV-compatible format
+* `/events/face`: `Face` message providing the pose, ID, and other attributes of the faces that Vector detects with its camera.
+One method to begin detecting is to send a message to `/behavior/find_faces`
+* `/events/object`: `Object` message providing the pose, object type, ID, and other attributes of the objects that Vector detects with its camera.
+One method to begin detecting is to send a message to `/behavior/look_in_place`

 ### Write-only topics